A petty cash account is simply money kept on hand to pay for minor cash items such as stamps, office supplies, tips

 - Write a check from your business’s bank account made payable to petty cash.
 Most businesses keep $100 in petty cash.
 The amount is up to you.

-- Create a petty cash log (sometimes called a petty cash book) and petty cash request form (sometimes called a petty cash voucher).
+- Create a petty cash log (sometimes called a petty cash book) and a petty cash request form (sometimes called a petty cash voucher).
 Smaller companies or companies that will seldom use petty cash can skip this step, but be sure to enter the general journal entries when it is time to reconcile the petty cash.

 Debit Petty Cash $100